ARM-Lab/Redundant-robots-control-by-machine-learning-dissertation-thesis/README.md

 ## Repository Structure

-├── Codes # codes for the dqn agent and supervised learning
+├── Codes/ # codes for the dqn agent and supervised learning
 ├── TestStand/ # CAD files for the test bench
 ├── Dataset-Actions-Positions.txt # Open-source dataset of continuum robot motions
 ├── thesis.pdf # Dissertation thesis in PDF format